RaiderRobotix/blue-alliance-api-java-library/README.md

 ## Models

-A list of object model classes and their getter methods for instance varaibles can be found [here](/docs/com/thebluealliance/api/v3/models/package-summary.html)
+A list of object model classes and their getter methods for instance variables can be found [here](http://spencerng.github.io/TBA-API-Java-Library/com/thebluealliance/api/v3/models/package-summary.html)

 ## Contact